ProjectEvergreen/greenwood-demo-platform-docker/README.md

 # greenwood-demo-platform-docker

-This is a demonstration repo for running Greenwood inside a Docker container
+This is a demonstration repo for running Greenwood inside a NodeJS Docker container.